DimEvil/bio_mobilization_workshop/_episodes/18-sqlite.md

 - How many records do you have?
 - Save your database

-## Solution 2
+### Solution 2
 ```sql
 select count(*) from occ;
 ```

 ---
-### Exercise 3 : Explore with DBBrowser
+## Exercise 3 : Explore with DBBrowser
--Do you ALWAYS have **date, coordinates and scientificName** -How complete are the data?
-Describe their data completeness -Put your attention to **individualCount, taxonRank, coordinatesUncertainty, license,...**
+- Do you ALWAYS have **date, coordinates and scientificName**?
+- How complete are the data?
+Describe their data completeness
+- Put your attention to **individualCount, taxonRank, coordinatesUncertainty, license,...**
--Will you take all records for your study(fitness for use)?
+- Will you take all records for your study(fitness for use)?
 Explain why?
--Will you filter out some data?
+- Will you filter out some data?
 Explain why?

-## Solution 3
+### Solution 3
 ```sql
 select * from occ where scientificName is null;
 select * from occ where year is null or month is null or day is null;